Self-stabilizing Graph Exploration by a Single Agent: Introduction

 The algorithm given by Priezzhev, Dhar, Dhar, and Krishnamurthy \cite{PDD+96}, which is nowadays well known as the \emph{rotor-router}, solves the self-stabilizing exploration deterministically.
 The agent is oblivious, but it uses only $O(\log \delta_v)$ bits in the whiteboard of each node $v \in V$.
 The edges $(\{v,u\})_{u \in N(v)}$ are assumed to be locally labeled by $0,1,\dots,\delta_v-1$ in a node $v$.
 The whiteboard of each node $v$ has one variable $v.\last \in \{0,1,\dots,\delta_v-1\}$.
-Every time the agent visits a node $v$, it increases $v.\lastport$ by one modulo $\delta_v$ and moves to the next node via the edges labeled by the updated value of $v.\lastport$.
+Every time the agent visits a node $v$, it increases $v.\lastport$ by one modulo $\delta_v$ and moves to the next node via the edge labeled by the updated value of $v.\lastport$.
 This simple algorithm guarantees that starting from any configuration, the agent visits all nodes within $O(mD)$ steps \cite{YWI+03}.
 Masuzawa and Tixeuil \cite{MT10} also gave a deterministic self-stabilizing exploration algorithm.
 This algorithm itself is designed to solve the gossiping problem where two or more agents have to share their given information with each other.
 However, this algorithm has a mechanism to visit all the nodes starting from any configuration, which can be seen as a self-stabilizing exploration algorithm.
 The cover time and the space complexity for the whiteboards of this algorithm are asymptotically the same as those of the rotor-router, while it uses a constant space of the agent-memory, unlike oblivious algorithms such as the rotor-router.
+Shimoyama, Sudo, Kakugawa, and Masuzawa~\cite{SSKM22} presented a deterministic self-stabilizing exploration algorithm, restricted to cactus graphs.